Trump Impeachment Looming With 4.7 Million Petition Signatures, Claims Billionaire Democrat Tom Steyer

 The impeachment of President Trump has been lurking in the headlines for some time now and news today indicates a good deal of people are supporting this move.
-According to Yahoo News, there are 4 million people who have signed the online petition that has been created for like-minded people when it comes to wishing for the impeachment of Trump.
+According to Yahoo News, there are 4 million people who have signed the online petition calling for impeachment of the 45th U.S. president.

 Back in October Tom Steyer launched “Need to Impeach,” a movement to demand impeachment proceedings on Donald Trump.
 Before October Steyer waited for more evidence to emerge to back up his thoughts that Trump needs to be taken out of the Oval Office.

-Steyer, who is described as a “Democratic billionaire” by Yahoo News, thinks that evidence has emerged and he shares where it can be found.
+Steyer, who is described as a “Democratic billionaire” by Yahoo News, thinks that evidence against the president has emerged and he shares where it can be found.
 He points to a recent New York Times op-ed column which describes 10 ways that Trump has already obstructed justice and Steyer is betting that there’s more of this to come.

-Steyer believes there will be more news on obstruction of justice coming out of the investigations and he claims: “We’re seeing them almost on a daily basis at this point.”
-The billionaire Democrat sat down for an interview with Newsweek when he revealed his latest thoughts on a looming Trump impeachment.
-He was pictured standing in front of a billboard that urges folks to “Sign the Petition” for that article, which you can see below.
+Steyer believes there will be more news on obstruction of justice coming out of the investigations, and he claims, “We’re seeing them almost on a daily basis at this point.”
+The billionaire Democrat sat down for an interview with Newsweek where he revealed his latest thoughts on a looming Trump impeachment.

+In a photo for the publication, which can be seen below, he poses in front of a billboard that urges folks to “Sign the Petition.”
 The billboard also has the word “Impeach!” in larger letters written over a backdrop of Trump’s picture.
 The billboard is done up in red, white, and blue, and it also says that it is paid for by Tom Steyer.

 Trump impeachment is just a matter of time after more than 4 million sign "Need to Impeach" petition, Tom Steyer said https://t.co/A55USf7mb8 pic.twitter.com/bKxGEwBDVu